museum4punkt0/entermuseum4punkt0-deployment/README.md

 - `traefik_acme_storage_path` (default: `/var/lib/traefik/acme.json`) - the
   file where træfik's builtin ACME client stores its data
 - `traefik_log_folder` (default: `/var/log/traefik`) - the location where
-  træfik's log files are written and rotated
+  træfik's access log files are written and rotated
 - `ufw_allowed_incoming_ports` (defaults to `["80", "443"]`) - ports that other
   machines can connect to from the internet, the `sshd_port` is allowed (though throttled) in any case
+- `users` (mandatory) - a list of mappings where the fields `name` and `pub_key` define a user by the desired name and the public part of an `ssh` key pair

 The configuration can the be applied with: